ITPNYU/ITPower/README.md

 ## Projects

-Below is the list of projects that ITPower has worked on for the past few years.
+Below is a list of projects that ITPower has worked on for the past few years.

 ### 2020
 * ITP Weather Band